whimsicalraps/Just-Friends/Just-Type.md

 In *sustain* repeats decay to silence over the duration of *repeats*.

 By adding a RUN voltage the rate of decay can be modified.
 At 0V it takes exactly *repeats* to fade away.
-As RUN increases the repeats fade more quickly, however they will bounce back up when hitting the minimum.
-With around 1V the repeats will decay to near zero, then back to full volume by the last repeat.
+As RUN increases the repeats fade more quickly, however they will reflect back up when hitting the minimum.
+With around 1V the repeats will decay to near zero, then back to full volume by the last repeat, creating a triangle shape.
 Further increasing this level 'folds' into multiple waves per set of repeats.

-Negative values decrease the decay rate, making the fade out effect more and more subtle.
+Negative values slow the decay rate, making the fade out effect more and more subtle.
 At -5V the amplitudes are almost uniform.

-Creative use of this behaviour can introduce a third temporal element to the Geode equation: TIME & INTONE set a base envelope rate, *divisions* sets the rhythm of notes, and RUN sets the amplitude cycle relative to *repeats*.
+Creative use of this behaviour can introduce a third temporal element to the Geode equation: *TIME* & *INTONE* set a base envelope rate, *divisions* sets the rhythm of notes, and *RUN* sets the amplitude cycle relative to *repeats*.

 This mode is useful for creating pseudo-delay envelopes.